Self-hosting architecture & decision framework

 Monitoring stack

 Prometheus scrapes metrics from LiveKit and agent workers.
 Grafana provides dashboards.
+You build everything: dashboards, alerting rules, on-call rotations, runbooks.
 In production, you monitor room counts, participant counts, packet loss, CPU usage, bandwidth, and agent health.
+None of this exists out of the box — you create it all.

 The critical distinction in this architecture is the separation of signaling and media.
-Signaling -- room creation, participant join, track subscription -- flows through WebSocket over HTTPS and can be proxied and load-balanced normally.
-Media -- the actual audio and video packets -- flows over UDP directly between the client and the LiveKit server node hosting the room.
+Signaling — room creation, participant join, track subscription — flows through WebSocket over HTTPS and can be proxied and load-balanced normally.
+Media — the actual audio and video packets — flows over UDP directly between the client and the LiveKit server node hosting the room.
 Your network and firewall configuration must account for both paths.
+Getting this wrong is the single most common self-hosting failure.

 Network topology